Renters Bill of Rights Announced

 • Eviction Prevention, Diversion, and Relief: Renters should be able to access resources that help them avoid eviction, ensure the legal process during an eviction proceeding is fair, and avoid future housing instability.

 According to The White House, the Renters Bill of Rights is long overdue.
 Experts say nearly 35% of the U.S. population lives in rental housing.
 They say evictions were high before the COVID-19 pandemic, and rental housing has become even less affordable.
 Some landlords have also been accused of taking advantage of market conditions to raise rent prices.
-The Biden-Harris Administration’ action will hold those accountable.
+The Biden-Harris Administration’s action will hold those accountable.
 The administration expects The Housing Supply Action plan will also ease prices as more affordable options are under construction.

 Meanwhile, advocates like Yentel say the Renters Bill of Rights is temporary.
 She tells CNBC the deeper issues need to be address.
 Yentel points to building more affordable housing, creating permanent emergency and universal rental assistance, and establishing robust tenant protections.